Irish Wool ¦ Luxurious Mohair ¦ Supersoft Lambswool ¦ Irish Woollen Mill ¦ Irish Family Business

 The Cushen family traces its weaving heritage as far back as 1778 and a mill has stood on this site since the Cistercian monks first established their abbey in Graiguenamanagh in 1204.

 Duiske Abbey was founded by the Anglo-Norman knight William Marshall and was one of the first and perhaps the finest of the thirty-four medieval Cistercian monasteries in Ireland.
 The towns name in Irish, Gráig na Manach, means Village of the Monks.
-Much of the abbey was constructed with cream limestone brought across the Irish Sea from quarries at Dundry, outside Bristol.
-The abbey derives its name from the Duiske river which in Irish, Dubh Uisce, means blackwater.
+Much of the abbey was constructed using cream limestone brought across the Irish Sea from quarries at Dundry, outside Bristol.
+The abbey itself derives its name from the Duiske river which in Irish, Dubh Uisce, means Black Water.
+The river is so named because the clarity of its water shows up the healthy black patina on the stones of the riverbed.

 Graignamanagh has a long association with wool and textiles, the Cistercian chose the site because of its natural resources: